 North America

-Dental Consumables Market Analysis in North America shows that the region holds approximately 36% of global Dental Consumables Market Share, with more than 190 million dental procedures performed annually across the United States and Canada.
-The United States contributes nearly 80% of regional demand, with over 120,000 dental clinics actively consuming materials such as implants, crowns, and restorative products.
-Approximately 65% of dental consumables are used in restorative and cosmetic procedures, including fillings, crowns, and bridges.
+North America accounts for approximately 36% of the global Dental Consumables Market Share, supported by more than 190 million dental procedures annually across the United States and Canada.
+The United States contributes the majority of regional demand, with more than 120,000 dental clinics consuming implants, crowns, bridges, restorative materials, orthodontic products, and preventive consumables.
+Restorative and cosmetic procedures represent a major portion of regional consumption.

 Europe